Information For Authors

 Requirements for manuscripts submitted

 All manuscripts must be original.
-They must not be under review process in other journal.
-They should be written in English or in English and Spanish, using either American or British spelling.
+They must not be under review in any other journal.
+They should be written in Spanish or in English, using either American or British spelling.

-Authors wishing to include images, figures, tables, or text passages that have already been published elsewhere are required to obtain permission from the copyright owner(s) for both the print and online format and to include evidence that such permission has been granted when submitting their papers.
-Any material received without such evidence will be assumed to originate from the authors.
+Authors wishing to include images, figures, tables, or text passages that have been published elsewhere must obtain permission from the copyright holder(s) for both print and online formats, and provide evidence of such permission when submitting their work.
+Any material received without such proof will be assumed to be the authors' own.

 1. Authorship

 1.1.
-Authors are responsible for the manuscript content.
-Articles highly similar to previously published works, including author's own works, are considered as plagiarism.
+Authors are responsible for the content of their manuscripts.
+Articles that are highly similar to previously published work, including the author's own work, are considered plagiarism.

 The maximum number of authors per article is four.
-If other researchers linked to a project participated in the preparation of the article, their names may be included in a footnote.
+If other researchers associated with a project participated in the preparation of the article, their names may be included in a footnote.

-No more than one article by the same author or co-author will be published in a period of one year and a half, i.e., six issues of the journal.
+No more than one article by the same author will be published within a period of one year.
+Exceptionally, this waiting period will not be required if they have published in a special issue.

 1.2.
-Manuscripts must be between 6.000-9.000 words in length, references, tables, and figures included, and will follow APA (6th edition) guidelines except for minor details that are noted in these rules.
+Manuscripts should be between 6,000 and 9,000 words, including abstract, footnotes, references, tables, and figures.
+They should follow APA guidelines (7th edition) except for minor details noted in these rules.

 1.3.
-The article must include the following information:
+All manuscripts must include the following information:

-- Title, in lowercase, in Times New Roman 14.
+- Title: Times New Roman 14, round bold and lowercase.
 Maximum length: 20 words.
 It should be clear and concise.

 1.4.
 Body of the manuscript